Cameron McAdoo on Enjoying Daily Process, Remaining Focused on Current Goals - Racer X

 Only a few short years ago, a top-five would have been celebrated.
 Now, McAdoo is not content with a third-place finish.
 Due to his grit and determination to level up each year, McAdoo is still hungry for more.
 He wants to be a legitimate title contender in 2023 and see a championship come to fruition.

 Jason Weigandt called up McAdoo on Tuesday night to get an update on his training and his mindset ahead of 2023.
-Keep an eye out as we will run the full interview in the near future as a episode of Weigandt Exhaust Podcast.
+Keep an eye out as we will run the full interview in the near future as a episode of Weigandt's Exhaust Podcast.

-Racer X: Okay, Cameron McAdoo, we always hear there is a certain time of year, and it's always a short amount of time also because you guys’ race for 10 months.
-So, there is a time where you guys do even more volume, and then I guess that’s got to stop at some point too, so where are you in this process right now?
+Racer X: Okay, Cameron McAdoo, we always hear there is a certain time of year, and it's always a short amount of time also because you guys’ race for 10 months, but there is a time where you guys do even more volume.
+So where are you in this process right now?

 Cameron McAdoo: Yeah I mean we are end of November early December so we are pretty much right in the middle of probably the biggest volume part of our year with training wise and riding.
-Because like you said we get two months-ish to have the ability to really put it all in, you know?
+Because, like you said we get two months-ish to have the ability to really put it all in, you know?
 When we are racing it's a different kind of grind, it's travel and the racing and we still train a lot but right now we put in big weeks to try and get ourselves as ready as we can for the year.

 I know you’re not a trainer, but I would assume that most trainers would say it would be better to train for 10 months to be active for two months, as opposed to compete for 10 months and train for two.
 This is probably not the way that most trainers would like to draw this up.

 Yeah, it's probably pretty hard for a trainer to create a program for us, especially just a normal fitness trainer, if you told them what our schedule was like they would be like, “Well how is that even possible?”
 But we got three more [races] added this year so keep them going.
+[Laughs]

 That’s right, you are going until October 4 or whatever it is going to be now.
-But for you, you probably dig this, like this is what you thrive on right?
+But for you, you probably dig this.
+Like, this is what you thrive on right?

 I do, like that is probably one of my favorite things about job is that I really enjoy the process.
 It's not just the races that I like to do, and I even know a lot of friends that are in our sport that hate every bit of the work they just love racing and winning.
 But for me, I really like to get up and have what I feel like is a purpose each day and have goals, and work hard.
 Even off the bike I enjoy it.
 So that makes it a little bit easier to wrap your head around.

-Is there a point where, well you have to know what coast you are racing.
+Is there a point where....well you have to know what coast you are racing.
 Do you even know?

 No. I have no clue.
-I mean I am not even holding back I usually don’t know until sometimes right around Christmas, but usually after Christmas right around the first of the year is when Mitch [Peyton] will let us know where we are going and what we are doing.
+I mean I am not even holding back I usually don’t know until sometimes right around Christmas, but usually after Christmas right around the first of the year is when Mitch [Payton] will let us know where we are going and what we are doing.

 Well because I was going to ask because at some point you probably have to start tapering back but you wouldn’t know when that is yet because you don’t even know when you are racing.
 [Laughs]